Writer Profile

 Momoko Asaka

-After graduating from university, I entered the IT industry by chance.
+After graduating from university, I happened to enter the IT industry.
 At the company where I worked in HR before starting my own business, I saw many people suffering from mental health issues.
-Even when there were signs of poor health, early intervention was often not possible, frequently leading to long-term leave or resignation.
-While continuing my career in the IT industry, I felt a strong need for counseling and obtained a counselor qualification.
+Even when there were signs of poor health, early intervention was often not possible, frequently forcing people into long-term leave or resignation.
+While continuing my career in the IT industry, I felt a strong need for counseling and obtained a counselor certification.

-After obtaining the qualification, I utilized it to conduct many career consultations for my own company's employees.
+After obtaining my certification, I utilized it to provide career counseling to many of our employees.
 However, I gradually began to feel that I wanted to face employees of various companies as an independent third party rather than as someone inside the organization.
-I felt that from the position of a company's HR representative or internal counselor, some people might hesitate to speak their true feelings due to concerns about their performance evaluations or psychological reservations.
-With the wish to "create a world where IT engineers can continue to work energetically while maintaining their mental health," I established Verite Works Co., Ltd. in 2014, which conducts IT system development and counseling business.
+I felt that from the position of a company's HR representative or counselor, some people might not be able to speak their true feelings due to concerns about their evaluations or might feel psychologically hesitant.
+With the wish to "create a world where IT engineers can continue to work energetically while maintaining their mental health," I established Verite Works Co., Ltd. in 2014, which provides IT system development and counseling services.

-I currently have connections with overseas counselors through events such as the annual conference of the Asia Pacific Career Development Association, where I serve as a director.
-However, I still feel that counseling culture has not permeated Japan as much as it has in other countries.
+I have connections with overseas counselors through events such as the annual conference of the Asia Pacific Career Development Association, where I currently serve as a director.
+I still feel that counseling culture has not permeated Japan as much as it has in other countries.
 Noticing a social trend where consulting a third party is seen as "something weak people do," I continue my activities with the goal of "making it natural to receive counseling on a regular basis."
-Notably, out of a desire to lower the barrier to counseling, I have an initiative that uses episodes from characters like "Snoopy" from the American comic "PEANUTS"—which I have been a huge fan of since childhood and have researched independently for over 20 years—and this was featured on NHK's "Ohayo Nippon."
+Notably, out of a desire to lower the barrier to counseling, I have an initiative that uses episodes from characters like "Snoopy" from the American comic "PEANUTS"—of which I have been a huge fan since childhood and have researched independently for over 20 years.
+This work was featured on NHK's "Ohayo Nippon."

-In January last year, I published a book titled "Creating a Company Where IT Engineers Don't Get Sick: A Mental Health Management Manual," which summarizes my practices inside and outside the company since its founding.
-I was happy to fulfill my dream of publishing, which I had held since my time majoring in Library and Information Science.
-Although I am still halfway there, I want to continue striving in my own small way so that a culture where "counseling is something to be taken regularly" and "regular counseling leads to high productivity" takes root in Japan.
+In January last year, I published a book titled "Creating a Company Where IT Engineers Don't Get Sick: A Mental Health Management Manual," which summarizes my internal and external practices since the company's founding.
+I was happy to fulfill the dream of publishing that I had since I was a student majoring in Library and Information Science.
+Although I am still halfway there, I want to continue moving forward, in my own small way, so that a culture where "counseling is something taken regularly" and "because it is taken regularly, one can work with high productivity" takes root in Japan.

 *Affiliations and titles are as of the time of publication.